Refugee-Learning-Accelerator/rla-course-central/week0/onboarding.md

 5. Go back to [GitLab](https://gitlab.refugeelearning.site).
 Click `Groups`, then `Explore public groups`, then `RLA`, then `Request Access`.
 Your request should be approved within a few seconds.
 6. Now you will need to add your information in [this file](https://gitlab.refugeelearning.site/rla/course-central/blob/master/participants.json).
 There are two options for how to do this--you may pick whichever you prefer.

+#### Option 2: Registering through web interface

+1. Go to the [here](https://gitlab.refugeelearning.site/rla/course-central) page.
+2. Under the project navigation bar, click the `+` button and choose `New branch` from the dropdown.
+3. Write `register-yourusername` (replacing `yourusername` with your actual username) for your branch name.
+4. Click `participants.json` to open the file.
+5. Click `Edit` in the top right and make your edits as described below.
+6. Click `Commit changes` at the bottom.
+7. Navigate back to [course-central](https://gitlab.refugeelearning.site/rla/course-central).
+In the project navigation bar, click `Branches`, then find your branch and click `Merge Request`.
+8. Set `Assignee` to be `@vahidfazelrezai`.
+9. Click `Submit merge request`.
+An instructor will review and merge your request.
+Once it is merged, you will be added to a subgroup for your team.

 #### Option 1: Registering with Git

 1. Run the following in your command line (Terminal on Mac and Command Prompt on Windows), replacing `yourusername` with your actual username: